maxtyson123/MaxOS/docs/Notes.md

 - - Next 0 - 65507 Bytes: Data (Payload)
 - The reason the ports are repeated (as it is passed in the Handler's RAW data) is because there can be multiple devices between the sender and the receiver e.g. a WI-FI relay
 - Therefore, the UDP packet contains the port of the original device that sent the UDP request.
-- The UDP is just a multiplexer and demultiplexer, similar to CPU in data send / recive section.
+- The UDP is just a multiplexer and demultiplexer, similar to CPU in data send / receive section.
 This means that it does not care what the data is, it just passes it on.
 ### Transmission Control Protocol
 See also [Wikipedia - TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)
 - The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol.
 It provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
 Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP.
 Applications that do not require reliable data stream service may use the User Datagram Protocol (UDP), which provides a connectionless datagram service that emphasizes reduced latency over reliability.
 - TCP is a connection-oriented protocol, which means that two computers must first establish a connection before exchanging data.
-- The reason it is connection oriented is because it requires the host to acknowledge receipt of the data.
+- The reason it is connection oriented is that it requires the host to acknowledge receipt of the data.
 This means that if the data is lost it will be resent and the application will know.
 This is fine for applications that require the data to be received.
 - TCP is a reliable protocol, which means that it will resend any lost packets.
 This is done by using a sequence number and an acknowledgement number.
 The sequence number is the number of the first byte in the data.
 The acknowledgement number is the number of the next byte that is expected.
 If the acknowledgement number is not the same as the sequence number, the data is resent.
 - The TCP data block is as follows: (known as the payload in the raw-data)
 - - First 2 Bytes: Source Port (Port that the data is coming from)